portsoc/iArsenic/preprocessing/geodata/README.md

 #### Simplification Process

+It is recommended to use mapshaper, as it has more options and is easier to use.

 ##### Using mapshaper

 * Import a map file (source or converted file format)\*
   * Select the 'detect line intersections' option (optional, but recommended)
-* Open the *Simplification* menu found inside the top bar
+* Open the *Simplify* menu found inside the top bar
 * Apply simplification method and options as required
 * Apply the amount of simplification by moving the slider in the top bar
   * Alternatively enter a percentage value in the input field to the side
+* Fix the line intersections that happen using the *Repair* button on the top left, if there are any
 * Export using the Export menu found inside the top bar